Sisters of the Holy Spirit and Mary Immaculate

 DOWNLOADS

-Click here to download a two-page .pdf of this project case study
+• Click here to download a two-page .pdf of this project summary

 “The Sisters of the Holy Spirit and Mary Immaculate are very pleased with the work performed by Mission Energy.
 The installation was done efficiently and with minimal disruption or inconvenience.
 We are grateful for the savings on our energy bills and, especially, for the reduction in our carbon footprint."